serialc/webmaps_introduction/README.md

     - Browser
     - Coding

-2. Hello world! - Getting a first WebMap running on a server.
+2. Hello world! - Building simple WebMaps and uploading them to a server.
-3. Legendary - Adding further information to a WebMap.
+3. Legendary - Adding feature types and components to our WebMaps.
-4.
+4. Feedback - Making WebMaps more informative.

 An introductory course to WebMaps.